-Auto sets Auto mode, which triggers the oscilloscope after a set time, even if the trigger conditions are not met.
+Auto sweeps after a preset time, even if the trigger conditions are not met.

-Normal sets Normal mode, which triggers the oscilloscope each time a signal is present that meets the trigger conditions.
+Normal sweeps each time the trigger signal meets the trigger conditions.

 Single sets Single trigger mode.
 The first press readies the oscilloscope to trigger.
 The second press arms and triggers the oscilloscope once (single-shot acquisition) when the input signal meets the trigger conditions.